top of page

 • Dec 9, 2025

-In a tight employment market, people are no longer choosing jobs for the pay cheque – they’re choosing the experience of work.
-People are looking for connection, purpose and workplaces that feel authentic.
+In today's tight employment market, people are no longer choosing jobs solely for the pay cheque.
+Instead, they seek the experience of work.
+They want connection, purpose, and workplaces that feel authentic.
 Whether you’ve shaped it intentionally or not, your employer brand tells a story about you.

 But it’s important to ask ourselves: is it the right story?

-This was front of mind after I attended the AHRI Conference in Canberra, where Ora was a key sponsor.
-One presentation stood out: Mark Puncher from Employer Branding Australia on storytelling and connection, which told a simple truth: employer brand is innately human.
-It’s created through experiences, conversations and the way people feel when they engage with your organisation.
+This question was front of mind after I attended the AHRI Conference in Canberra, where Ora was a key sponsor.
+One presentation stood out: Mark Puncher from Employer Branding Australia discussed storytelling and connection.
+He shared a simple truth: employer brand is innately human.
+It’s created through experiences, conversations, and the way people feel when they engage with your organisation.

-Communication professionals are often boxed into the “write the comms” role.
-But it goes deeper than broadcast messaging, rather balancing meaningful brand strategy, creativity and an understanding of people.
-Mark’s reflections prompted me to think about how employer brand shapes external reputation, internal culture, the relationship between the two – and the role of comms professionals in this careful balance.
+Communication professionals often find themselves boxed into the “write the comms” role.
+But it goes deeper than just broadcast messaging.
+It involves balancing meaningful brand strategy, creativity, and an understanding of people.
+Mark’s reflections prompted me to think about how employer brand shapes external reputation and internal culture, as well as the relationship between the two.
+The role of comms professionals in this careful balance is crucial.

-Millennials and Gen Z are now entering or navigating work with a focus on purpose, alignment and self-actualisation.
-They want meaning, growth and balance – and they’re confident asking for it.
-They’re no longer asking, “What job should I take?” but instead “What is the experience of working here?”.
+Millennials and Gen Z are entering or navigating the workforce with a focus on purpose, alignment, and self-actualisation.
+They want meaning, growth, and balance—and they’re confident asking for it.
+They’re no longer asking, “What job should I take?”
+Instead, they’re asking, “What is the experience of working here?”

-Meanwhile, we’re living in an experience economy.
-People make choices based on how something feels.
-And work is no exception.
-Employers are shifting from writing a job description to selling an employment experience.
-And finding the right language to use to describe an experience is often something we grapple with.
+We’re living in an experience economy, where people make choices based on how something feels.
+Work is no exception.
+Employers are shifting from simply writing job descriptions to selling an employment experience.
+Finding the right language to describe this experience is often a challenge.

 This shift means your employer brand can’t be superficial.
 It must speak to human needs, not just organisational goals.

-Employer brand becomes strategic here: it helps organisations understand their audience, articulate what they stand for and meaningfully connect with like-minded people at every stage of the employment journey.
+Employer brand becomes strategic here.
+It helps organisations understand their audience, articulate what they stand for, and connect meaningfully with like-minded individuals at every stage of the employment journey.

 Strong brands are built with people, not for them.
 Work with your team to distil your brand essence using the principles of Simon Sinek’s Golden Circle:

-Translating this into a simple brand essence (one or two sentences) sets the foundations for strategy, culture and communication.
-Using your team’s input will bring them along so they see themselves in it.
+Translating this into a simple brand essence (one or two sentences) sets the foundation for strategy, culture, and communication.
+Using your team’s input will help them see themselves in it.

 Stories connect us.
 They show, rather than tell, what you stand for.